The numbers of gamers looking for the best studio headphones for gaming is steadily increasing.

 The midrange and treble is very detailed and clear with absolutely no muddiness or distortion.
 Vocals and audio sounds very well layered and is never overpowered by the other tracks.
 Irrespective of whether you listen to music casually or are a more discerning audiophile, you’ll be impressed with the sonic balance.

 There’s a lot of detailing too.
-Even tiny, feeble instrument tracks sound very clear.
+Even tiny, feeble instrument tracks sound quality very clear.

-The imaging though, is not as great as some of the other headphones on this list.
+The imaging though, is not as great as some of the other headphones for gaming on this list.
 Don’t get us wrong.
 You’ll still be able to get positional cues.

 But it’s not as accurate as what you’d get with the AKG-K702 or the DT-770 Pro.